canro91/canro91.github.io/_posts/2020-03-06-TheArtOfUnitTestingReview.md

 > "Your tests are your safety net, so do not let them rot."

 If you're new to unit testing, start reading my [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}).
 You will write your first unit test in C# with MSTest.
-For more naming convetions, check [how to name your unit tests]({% post_url 2021-04-12-UnitTestNamingConventions %}).
+For more naming conventions, check [how to name your unit tests]({% post_url 2021-04-12-UnitTestNamingConventions %}).

 _Happy testing!_